Join

 View website

-The Manor, Hemingford Grey offers a variety of attractions and events for visitors.
-Below is a detailed summary of the opening times and events:
+The Manor, Hemingford Grey, offers a variety of attractions and events for visitors.
+Below is a detailed summary of the opening times and conditions for visiting the house, garden, and special events.

 The Garden

 The Garden is open daily from 11:00 AM to 5:00 PM.
-No appointment or booking is necessary.
+No prior booking is required.
 Visitors can pay onsite either by cash or by scanning a QR code to pay by card.
 Dogs on leads are welcome in the garden.

 The House

-The House is open to visitors daily throughout the year, but strictly by appointment only.
-Visits must be arranged in advance via email or telephone.
-House visitors also gain access to the Garden as part of their visit, so there is no need to pay separately for the Garden.
+The House is open to visitors daily throughout the year, but visits are strictly by appointment only.
+To book a visit, you must email or telephone in advance.
+House visits include access to the Garden, so there is no need to pay separately for the Garden when visiting the House.
 Payment for House tours is taken at the end of the tour.

-• Garden only annual membership (unlimited visits): £18 per person
+• Garden only annual membership: £18 per person for unlimited visits.

 Additional Information

-• By car: Hemingford Grey is 4 miles southeast of Huntingdon, just off the A14.
+For visitors arriving by car, Hemingford Grey is located 4 miles southeast of Huntingdon, just off the A14.
 Parking is available in the village, with a few spaces at the house for those with mobility issues or difficulty finding parking.
+Public transport options include trains to Huntingdon and buses to St Ives, followed by a taxi or a 2-mile walk to Hemingford Grey.

 Admission